Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Some additional tools

 If one follows the motion of one card only, we see a nearest neighbor symmetric random walk on the set $\{1,\dots,N\}$.
-This indicates a connection between the AT-shuffle and diffusions.
-We also find this connection when looking at the evolution of the mean $\tilde \sigma_t(x,y)$.
+This indicates a connection between the AT shuffle and diffusions.
+We also find this connection when looking at the evolution of the mean $\widetilde\sigma_t(x,y)$.

-As observed during the graphical construction, the height $\tilde \sigma_t(x,y)$ can only jump down when $\tilde \sigma_t(\cdot,y)$ presents a local maximum at $x$ and up when it presents a local minimum.
+As observed during the graphical construction, the height $\widetilde\sigma_t(x,y)$ can only jump down when $\widetilde \sigma_t(\cdot,y)$ presents a local maximum at $x$, and up when it presents a local minimum.
 In each case, this happens with rate one.
-When computing the expected drift of $\tilde \sigma_t(x,y)$ this gives
+When computing the expected drift of $\widetilde\sigma_t(x,y)$, this gives

-where the last equality follows from the definition of $\tilde \sigma$.
+where the last equality follows from the definition of $\widetilde \sigma$.
 Hence the function $f$ defined by